ANIML SC 3043RW - Animal Biotechnology III

 - Assessment must maintain academic standards.

-Students will receive a mark based upon their contribution during discussions in tutorials and lectures.
+Students will receive a mark based upon their contribution during discussions in tutorials.
 In addition, students will be required to submit suggested exam questions each day of the course (9 days); based on the content covered in lectures, tutorials and practicals on the previous day.

 Debate (10% of total grade)

-Pairs of students will be assigned a debating topic based on the use of biotechnology in the animal industries.
-Each pair will debate their case for 10 min, with a further 10 min for the rebuttal argument and then general discussion of the topic.
-Students will be assessed based on their debate and rebuttal, contribution to general discussion and their written comment/assessment of the other debate topics.
+Students will be assigned a debate topic based on the use of biotechnology in the animal industries.
+Students will be assessed based on their debate and rebuttal, contribution to general discussion and their assessment of other debate topics.

 Practical reports (25% of the total grade)